 Site geology precluded traditional DPT from being utilized for injection, due to dense silty sands, gravels, and glacial till at depth.
-An innovative proprietary drilling and injection process (GeoTAPTM) was used to access targeted depths.
-This process also provided a complete vertical soil profile, which allowed the determination of succinct top and bottom injection spans for each injection point within the transect, i.e. no under-or over-shooting the injection intervals as the geologic interval varied laterally across each transect.
+An innovative proprietary drilling and injection process (GeoTAP[TM]) was used to access targeted depths.
+This process also provided a complete vertical soil profile, which allowed the determination of succinct top and bottom injection spans for each injection point within the transect, i.e. no under- or over-shooting the injection intervals as the geologic interval varied laterally across each transect.

 Injection locations were installed using roto-sonic ("sonic") drilling technology, which allowed for expeditious advancement of borings.
-At each location, after logging and photographing the soil to target depth, the evacuated borehole was backfilled in lifts with an engineered hydrated bentonite blend to prepare the injection activities.
+At each location, after logging and photographing the soil to target depth, the evacuated borehole was backfilled in lifts with an engineered hydrated bentonite blend to prepare the borehole for high-energy injections.
+Sonic drilling and backfill activities took five emplacement of material was affirmed successful in creating the transect weeks to complete and were conducted with a four-week lead time over design.
+Currently, groundwater monitoring continues at the site to monitor injection activities.

 Depending on the location and product loading, injection point spacing was determined by the transect-specific groundwater flux (from the RDC) and with the injectate was 50 to 200 psig and 300-gallon shots per injection injectate slurry loadings.
-The spacing of injection points was typically 15 to 30 feet apart depending on product loading.
+The spacing of injection points was typically 15 to 30 interval.
+However, at shallower depths and to control daylighting, especially in feet apart depending on product loading.